realideasman/SwiftyIdeas/PropertyBehaviors.md

 # Property Behaviors

+Property Behaviors seem cool and I'd like to see them in Swift.
+The examples are quite intriguing and love to be able to use them in some of my existing projects.

+The rational for rejecting Property Behaviors was that the community had not yet converged on a design for them.
+This design includes the functionality and the notation of the feature.

+I'd like to propose an alternative syntax to the one in the proposal.
+I'd also like to propose an alternative symeantic that compliments the syntax.

+Lastly, to fully utilise the existing features provided by the compiler, I'd like to introduce a new concept, conditional `abstract` variables.

-## Motivation... the need for better syntax
+## Pitfalls of the current syntax and notation method.

-I don't like the current property syntax.
-It resembles too closely to variable declarations, which is confusing to read.
-Am I reading the declaration of a variable or the declaration of a behavior for a variable?
+The property behavior declaration in the currenty proposal states that behaviors are declared like so:

+    var behavior lazy<Value>: Value {
+        ...
+    }

+This unfortunately is extremly similar a variables declaration:

+    var behavior: Value = ...

+Given that Swift is aging towards 5 years old, I think the potential for confusion is very high.
+If you would like a more compelling example, then have a look at this:

+    var behavior: Int = {
+        set { }
+        get { return 0 }
+    }

+    var behavior foobar<X>: Value {
+        set { }
+        get { return 0 }
+    }

+Here are two closely related declarations, except one just adds an extra identifier after another.
+Semantically, we are doing something completely different however between the two declarations.
+The first one declares a variable, the second introduces a new type (of behavior).

 Up until now, every new line that has started with `<whitespace>var<whitespace>` has been always been a declaration of a variable.
 If the current syntax in the proposal, `var behaviour identifier`, is accepted, then we'd ruin our assumption when scanning code.

-Although this could be aided with the use of syntax highlighting, there are other questions that are raised with the current syntax:
-- `initialValue` is written as though it's an identifier in our program, why?
-- If `initialValue` is re-evaluated everytime it's referenced, then shouldn't it be declared as a function?
-- `self` is ambigious inside of the behavior, why must we break the trend of what `self` refers to in this specific scenario?
+This of course could be mitigated with syntax highlighting, although we need to consider whether we should be relying on them, and whether there could be a more meaningful way to annotate this.

+## `initialValue`

+The `initialValue` concept behaves as though it is a magic variable sythesized and made available in every behavior declaration context.
+You could explain it's funcitonality by using existing features in the language `get` like so:

+    var initialValue: Value {
+        get {
+            return computedExpressionHere
+        }
+    }

+One could liken it to the appearance of `newValue` inside of a variable's `set` method, however there appears to be no obvious way to change the identifier binding.
+I also consider re-evaluating expression to be a bad idea.
+It doesn't make sense to re-evaluate the result from a function.
+Is it going to call the function twice when it's retriving it's value?

+## `self`

+Breaking the trend of `self` is a bad idea.
+It will be the only place where `self` will be declared as an `optional` `weak` reference.
+There'll be more on how I'd like to use this instead.

 ## My alternative, introducing a new type: Behavior